Lake Habbaniyah

-It was the scene of action during the Rashid Ali rebellion Anglo-Iraqi War when the RAF trainee aircrew and troops stationed there effectively saw off the besieging Iraqi troops and subsequent German aerial attacks.
+It was the site of a major battle during the Anglo-Iraqi War (part of the Rashid Ali rebellion), where RAF trainee aircrew and stationed troops successfully defended the base against besieging Iraqi forces and subsequent German aerial attacks.
 In 2014, the area was the site of a number of battles between Iraqi forces and militants of the Islamic State of Iraq and the Levant.